Domestic violence in Australia: 2010s

+The first National Plan to Reduce Violence against Women and their Children 2010–2022 (National Plan) was established by the Commonwealth Government and all state and territory governments of Australia.

 In July 2013, Natasha Stott Despoja was the founding chair of Our Watch, then named Foundation to Prevent Violence Against Women and their Children.
 A joint initiative of the Victorian and Commonwealth governments, the organisation is based in Melbourne.

 The Luke Batty case in February 2014 and subsequent campaigning by his mother, Rosie Batty AO, led to widespread publicity.
 Her advocacy had considerably influence on national public attitudes, philanthropy, government initiatives and funding, support services and police and legal procedures related to domestic violence in Australia.
 Batty became Australian of the Year in 2015.

+On 16 May 2014, Australia's National Research Organisation for Women's Safety (ANROWS), an independent, not-for-profit research organisation, was established under the National Plan.

 In March 2015, the Australian Senate under the Finance and Public Administration References Committee, issued an interim report regarding domestic violence in Australia.
 The interim report contained a total of eight recommendations.
 The recommendation of "inclusion of respectful relationships education in the national curriculum" was one that provided an opportunity to create a positive change, starting with children.
 The interim report followed, among others, the submission from Australian Women Against Violence Alliance (AWAVA) regarding the domestic violence issue.
 AWAVA conducted its own research into the matter and issued a number of recommendations, including the inclusion of respectful relationships in youth education.
 After a pilot scheme involving 19 schools, the "Respectful Relationships" program was rolled out across all Victorian Government schools from prep to year 12.

 On 24 September 2015, then prime minister Malcolm Turnbull announced a funding of another A$100 million for measures to protect victims of domestic violence.
 In 2016, the government announced a three-year plan for tackling domestic violence entitled "Family and Domestic Violence Strategy 2016—2019".
 Turnbull announced at a Council of Australian Governments (COAG) meeting on 1 April 2016 that all government leaders would be convening to tackle the issue at a national summit in October 2016.

-2017: National Domestic Violence Order Scheme

 Prior to 25 November 2017, domestic violence orders (aka intervention orders) only applied in the state or territory in which they were issued or registered.
 From that date the National Domestic Violence Order Scheme was implemented, which includes the provision that all DV orders would henceforth be automatically nationally recognised and enforceable.

+On 20 April 2018 Sam Mostyn was appointed as a director to the board of ANROWS, and she was made chair by 2019.